 Pew Research Center reports that 57% of workers quit their job because of feeling disrespected, while 63% don’t see any opportunity for growth and doing a meaningful job.
 The lack of employee-centered culture, combined with a feeling of being disconnected due to the remote work are the main reasons why staff don’t feel positive about their job and companies they work for.

 However, another extraordinary thing is happening right now.
-Digital solutions and smart technologies help to humanize work environments by providing managers with insights about employee behaviors, their moods, career aspirations, things they dream about, and so on.
+HR software solutions and smart technologies help to humanize work environments by providing managers with insights about employee behaviors, their moods, career aspirations, things they dream about, and so on.
 Garry Kasparov, a former world chess champion and now artificial intelligence consultant said in his TED talk speech: “Don’t fear intelligent machines.
 Work with them.”

 And that’s what many businesses do when they adopt employee engagement software.
 So, it’s high time you come up with your own product, but it’s crucial to know what companies need to make their human resource management more people-focused.
 That’s why the JatApp team is going to discuss top employee engagement trends, so you can better understand what solution you can develop today.